playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 }
 ```

-There are multiple different kinds of files that can be updated, and you can even [write your own `updater` method to update any file you'd so like](https://github.com/conventional-changelog/standard-version#custom-updaters).
+Multiple different kinds of files that can be updated, and you can even [write your own `updater` method to update any file you'd so like](https://github.com/conventional-changelog/standard-version#custom-updaters).

 # Conclusion {#conclusion}

 Keep in mind, simply because you have a new tool to manage releases doesn't mean that you have a free pass on ignoring your branching strategy.
 If you're developing a developer tool that has breaking  changes every week, you're certainly going to alienate anyone that's not a staunch consumer.
-You'll want to keep following best practices for your use-cases to make sure that this tool isn't squandered by other project issues.
+You'll want to keep following best practices for your use-cases to ensure that this tool isn't squandered by other project issues.

-While the outline we've provided should suffice for most usage, each of these tools includes a bunch of options that you're able to utilize in order to customize the process to your liking.
+While the outline we've provided should suffice for most usage, each of these tools includes many options that you're able to utilize customize the process to your liking.

 Find options you think we should cover in this article?
 Have questions about how to get `conventional-commit` and `standard-version` working?
 Let us know!
 We've got a comments section down below as well as [a Discord Community](https://discord.gg/FMcvc6T) that we use to chat.